josh-ashkinaze/plurals/README.md

 print(chain.final_response)
 print("\n\n")
 ```
-In the final example below, we use a template to set our agent combination_instructions to chain.
-However, for our moderator, we use the auto option, which allows the moderator to come up with its own system instructions.
+In the final example below, we use a template to set our agent `combination_instructions` to chain.
+However, for our moderator, we use the auto option, which allows the moderator to come up with its own `system_instructions`.

 ```python
 #Auto Moderator